mumoshu/crossover/README.md

 The minimal and sufficient init/sidecar container to serve xDS files from Kubernetes configmaps in near real-time.

+`Envoy` discovers its various dynamic resources via "the filesystem" or by querying one or more management servers typically called "xDS servers".

+`envoy-xds-configmap-loader` is an implementation of xDS servers that serves such dynamic resources via the filesystem that is updated via Kubernetes configmaps.

 Features:

 - **Minimal dependencies**: No dependencies other than Go standard library